Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Results

-In Figs. \ref{fig:in_plots_size}, \ref{fig:in_plots_beta} and \ref{fig:in_plots_model} we show the input properties to which we found significant shear bias dependencies.
-Again, note the good agreement between both shear estimators given the precision of the errors of our analysis, \ksb\ and \cgfit, meaning that the sources of bias are not related to these algorithms but to the images themselves (except for one case that we mention later).
+In Figs. \ref{fig:in_plots_size}, \ref{fig:in_plots_beta}, and \ref{fig:in_plots_model}, we show the input properties on which we found the strongest shear bias dependencies.
+Again, we note the good agreement between both shear estimators, \ksb\ and \cgfit, given the precision of the errors of our analysis; they show similar behaviours for all the image characteristics (except for one case that we mention later).

-\subsubsection{Effects of size, flux and ellipticity}
+\subsubsection{Effects of size, flux, and ellipticity}

-In Fig. \ref{fig:in_plots_size} we show the shear bias dependencies on size and flux.
-Top panels show the bias as a function of the disk flux (left) and half-light radius (right) for galaxies with disk and bulge, and bottom panels show the shear bias as a function of the bulge flux (left) and half-light radius (right) for the galaxies with only bulge.
-Note that in these case the flux and size of the bulges correspond to the total flux and size of the galaxies, while the disk information from the top panels is not giving all the information about the size and flux of the object, since the bulge can also be significant in some cases.
+In Fig. \ref{fig:in_plots_size}, we show the shear bias dependencies on size and flux.
+We note that in these cases the flux and size of the bulges correspond to the total flux and size of the galaxies; however, the disc information from the top panels does not give all the information about the size and flux of the object, since the bulge can be significant in some cases.

-We see that shear bias tends to increase with all the properties.
+We see that shear bias tends to increase with galaxy flux and size.
 This indicates that the estimators give better results for larger images, as expected, since the signal of the image is better.
-Although the error bars are large, we can see a difference of around $10-15\%$ on the bias from the first to the last bins.
-In the case of galaxies without disk, shear bias is consistent with $0$ for bright and large galaxies.
+Although the error bars are large, we can see a difference of around $0.1-0.15$ on the bias from the first to the last bins.
+In the case of galaxies without discs, shear bias is consistent with $0$ for bright and large galaxies.